subos2008/binance-tool/README.md

 aha - I could break out the service that watches for executed trades. load from redis the order numbers and update the position held data.

-= states
+## states

-1. waiting for approx buy price
+1. waiting for approx buy price - waiting_for_entry_price
-1. close to entry, add buyOrder
+1. close to entry, add buyOrder - buy_order: now this can be 0% filled, partialled filled, 100% filled it's really: buy_filling/filled
-1. filling with stop awareness
+1. filling with stop awareness (and target too). stops and target are always soft. this translates into a kind of ittt trade defn language.
+If we had that we could check for overlapping stop/target trigger prices.
-1. filled, with stop trade in books
+1. filled, with stop trade in books (or we always update the stop trade as the buy fills)
 1. close to target, with target sell in the books
-1. invalidated by getting close to exit with no fills
-1. completed. defined by FillOrDrainPosition being complete in an end state.
+1. completed.

+- i think actually we have:
+  1. waiting for entry
+  1. amorphous blob of trade_active (beware that a partial target exit doesn't result in more buying - maybe that's the 70%-to-target rule: it invalidates \[more\] buying)
+  1. completed states. even then it's just invalidated before entry or completed. stop/target sells can be partial and we can have both in a trade result. `sold_at_stop_percentage/amount` and `sold_at_target_percentage/amount`

-= position states
+## position states

 1. filling
 1. filled as much as possible